raganwald/raganwald.github.com/_posts/2016-12-15-what-higher-order-functions-can-teach-us-about-libraries-and-frameworks.md

 This explosion of flexibility is so great that programmers have to temper it.
 The benefits of creating one-to-one relationships between procedures and responsibilities can become overwhelmed by the difficulty of understanding programs with unconstrained potential complexity.

-Of course, it's not that a program of a certain size *is* complex, it's just that a program of a certain size *could be* complex, and sorting out what it does, and how, is hard work.

-So researchers looked for ways that programming languages could provide the benefits of structured programming, while limiting the potential complexity of programs.
-In the 1970s, there was an explosion of programming languages with mechanisms for limiting the possible many-to-many relationships.

-For example, Pascal had an idea of nesting a procedure inside of another procedure.
-Such an "inner" procedure could be invoked by other "inner" procedures nested within the same "outer" procedure, but could not be invoked by procedures defined outside the outer procedure.
-Procedures created *namespaces*.

-This idea of namespaces has carried forward to this day, in many forms.
-JavaScript's blocks create namespaces, and it has formal modules as well.
+JavaScript has tools to help.
+Its blocks create namespaces, and so do its formal modules.
 It may soon have private object properties.

 Namespaces constrain large graphs into many smaller graphs, each of which has a constrained set of ways they can be connected to other graphs.
 It's still a large graph, but the number of possible ways to draw it is smaller, and by analogy, it is easier to sort out what it does, and how.

 What we have described is a heuristic for designing good software systems: **Provide the flexibility to use many-to-many relationships between entities, while simultaneously providing ways for programmers to intentionally limit the ways that entities can be connected**.

-Now let's look at something a little more contemporary, higher-order functions.[^well-actually]

-[^well-actually]: Well, actually, Higher-Order functions predate Structured Programming.
-They go back to the Lambda Calculus, and first appeared in Lisp in the early 1950s.
-So when we say they are a more contemporary idea, we mean that their mainstream acceptance is more contemporary.
+Now that we've established our heuristic, let's look at some higher-order functions,a nd see what they can tell us about expressiveness and perceived complexity.

 ---